 And where the hell is this guy?
 Shouldn't he have been here by now?
 I knew the security around the compound was tight but come on, I want to sleep already.
 What time was it anyway?

-Bleary eyed, I stumbled out of my room, dark rings no doubt circling my eyes.
+Bleary-eyed, I stumbled out of my room, dark rings no doubt circling my eyes.
 I was so exhausted that I almost tripped over my own feet twice, and barely managed to stop myself from running face-first into one of the many house servants that were frantically running around the corridor.

 "Oh, Hikaru-sama.
 Please forgive me I didn't see you there- Hikaru-sama!
 Are you alright?
 You look dreadful."
-The servants eyes widened in surprise when she took in my state.
+The servant's eyes widened in surprise when she took in my state.
 I must have been quite a sight, after having spent the entire night awake and alert.

-It seemed like the servant in question was also quite keen in spreading some gossip as well, because she dropped the matter of my appearance and leaned towards me before stage whispering.
+It seemed like the servant in question was also quite keen on spreading some gossip as well, because she dropped the matter of my appearance and leaned towards me before stage whispering.
 "Well Hikaru-sama, it seemed that there was an intruder last night.
 The guards caught him before he was able to get too far in and had no trouble subduing him.
 Normally this would not have caused such a commotion, but when the guards presented him to Hiashi-sama this morning, he realized that the intruder was actually one of the Kumo visitors that arrived yesterday for the peace treaty."

 I wonder why I didn't realize something so obvious before.